flowscan/nft-analytics-public-resources/teams/frontend/readme.md

 There will be two pages for this project.

+The first one is the *Global NFT Analytics* page.
+Located at https://flowscan.org/nft-stats.
+In this page we would need:
+- List of all NFT projects on Flow, sorted by 24h volume
+- Aggregated total sales volume & activity display
+- Charts for the number of NFT owners over time (per-project)

-The first one is the *Specific NFT Analytics* page.
+The second one is the *Specific NFT Analytics* page.
 Located as a new tab(s) on NFT contract page (e.g. https://flowscan.org/contract/A.0b2a3299cc857e29.TopShot).
 In this page we would need:
-- Sales
+- Sales activity / volume
 - Numbers of listings
 - Number of owners
 - Floor and average prices
 - Top Holders

-The second one is the *Global NFT Analytics* page.
-Located at https://flowscan.org/nft-stats.
-In this page we would need:
-- List of all NFT projects on Flow, sorted by 24h volume
-- Aggregated total sales volume & activity display
-- Charts for the number of NFT owners over time (per-project)

 ## Typescript